Minsk Family Travel Guide

 Packing Essentials

-• Compact umbrella stroller for uneven cobblestones
+• Compact stroller for metro trips

 Family Safety